pratyakshm/WinRice/README.md

 ## Documentation

-The documentation for WinRice is available in the below link.
-The documentation explains every task that WinRice performs on your PC.
-Make sure you (the user) have read the documentation before going ahead.
+The documentation for WinRice is available below.
+Before running WinRice, please ensure that you have read the essential documentation.

 **Documentation folder:** [Tap here](https://github.com/pratyakshm/WinRice/tree/main/doc)

-  P.S.
-Reading the documentation is strongly recommended
+**Known issues**: See [Known issues](https://github.com/pratyakshm/WinRice/issues?q=is%3Aopen+is%3Aissue+label%3A%22Bug+report%22) before running WinRice.

 **Functions**: See [Functions](https://github.com/pratyakshm/WinRice/wiki/Functions) to get a detailed explanation of each function.

 ## Requirements